aral/ar.al-site/content/2019/01/22/hypha-spike-multiwriter-1/index.md

 Following on from [Hypha Spike: WebRTC 1](../../15/hypha-spike-webrtc-1) and [Hypha Spike: DAT 1](/../../14/hypha-spike-dat-1/), this spike aims to explore:

-  * The current state of multiwriter in the DAT world.
+  * Explore the current state of multiwriter in the DAT world.

 ## Notes